jkkbuddika/kasun.portfolio/ml1/index.md

 <!--more-->

-I started taking a few online classes to get myself familiarized with machine learning.
-In this series of blog posts I will try to organize and summarize everything I learnt.
-This is the first of many tutorials that will get you started on machine learning using python.
+I started getting myself familiarized with machine learning in the last couple of months.
+In this series of blog posts I will try to organize and summarize the things I learnt.
+Subsequent posts will also present the final outcomes of few exciting projects I have completed.
+Let's get started.

 ### **What is Machine learning?**